Creative Ideas For Operating Your Sports Facility During COVID-19

 Don’t worry too much about the quality of the video.
 A steady hand (or a tripod) plus your phone camera is enough.
 Show the trainer using your facility and the equipment in your facility.

-You can also sell scheduled live sessions (small group or 1:1) where your trainer and your athletes connect via video conferencing tools like Google Hangouts or FaceTime.
+Also, you can sell scheduled live sessions (small group or 1:1) where your trainer and your athletes connect via video conferencing tools like Google Hangouts or FaceTime.

 Be sure to do a dry run so you can get the hang of the technology before your customer is online.